partigabor/aromatica-old/database/output/md/star_anise_gen.md

 +++
 title = "Star Anise"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The star shaped pericarps of a tree from vietnam and south china; fruit of illicium verum." weight = 10
+description = "Anise-scented star-shaped fruit or seed used in asian cooking and medicine, see also anise. " weight = 10
 # draft = "true"
 # hidden = "true"